1974 LOLA T280-4 DFV 3 litres

 It has just been serviced by IDEC and validated by Nicolas Monassian on the Paul Ricard circuit.

 Therefore, we are delighted to offer for sale a truly ready-to-race 3-liter Lola.
 It is eligible for the most prestigious historic races.
 This is a car built to win the CER 2 Championship and Le Mans Classic 2026.
-It is currently exhibited at the Retromobile show on the IDEC stand.

 Photo credit: Nicolas Delpierre & Wouter Melissen